During the winter months, many properties suffer from damp and mould growth due to condensation.

 Causes and signs of condensation

-Air can hold moisture - the warmer the air, the more moisture it can hold.
-If moist air is cooled by contact with cold surfaces, such as walls, windows or mirrors, the moisture condenses into water droplets (condensation).
+Air can hold moisture - the warmer the air, the most moisture it can hold.
+If moist air is cooled by contact with cold surfaces, such as walls, windows or mirrors, the moisture condenses into water droplets (known as condensation).

 Mould often occurs because of condensation.
 It appears as pinpoint black spots, usually on the side surfaces of external walls, in corners and in poorly ventilated spaces, such as behind cupboards and wardrobes.

 By introducing low level heating, the temperature of internal surfaces will rise.
-This will reduce cooling of any moisture-laden air and, consequently, the amount of condensation.
+This will reduce cooling of any moisture-laden air and, as a result, the amount of condensation.

 Adequate ventilation is essential to allow moisture-laden air to escape from the home before condensation occurs.
-Mechanical extract ventilation systems in the kitchen and bathroom, can prove very effective in reducing condensation, especially when fitted with an effective humidistat control.
+Extractor fans in the kitchen and bathroom, can prove very effective in reducing condensation, especially when fitted with an effective humidistat control.

 - mould can be removed by washing the surface with a disinfectant or a fungicidal wash.
 This must be used in accordance with the manufacturers' instructions.